drorm/meteor-sql/Docs.md

 #Transactions

 ## Engine
-You need to use an engine that supports transaction such as innodb, otherwise all transaction related statements are ignored.
+You need to use an engine that supports transaction such as *innodb*, otherwise all transaction related statements are ignored.

 ## Usage

 ### Automatic COMMIT OR ROLLBACK
 The following code demonstrates how to put multiple statements in a transaction.
  1. You create a transaction object using new Devwik.SQL.Transaction.
  2. You pass the transaction object to each execStatement you call.
  3. You call end() on the object when you're done with the transaction.
 ```
 var transaction = new Devwik.SQL.Transaction();
 if(transaction) {